bitwrestler/MissingLinkSolver/README.md

 <H3>Output:</H3>
-The executable will give stpe-by step instructions on the solution in the form of:<br>
+The executable will give step-by step instructions on the solution in the form of:<br>
   1. Iteration #<br>
   2. Instructional wording<br>
   3. Resulting columns and rows diagram<br>